begluk/techtopic/_posts/2022-03-24-PureVPN-Review.md

 - 1-year plan: **$2.99/month**
 - Monthly: **$10.95/month**

-If you want to purchase PureVPN purchase it via the buttons below to get up to 82% off on your subscription plan.
+If you want to purchase PureVPN purchase it via the button below to get up to 82% off on your subscription plan.

+<a href="https://billing.purevpn.com/aff.php?aff=49452" class="buy"> Get 82% OFF for PureVPN </a>